-Be the Change: 5 Ways to Lead Transformation in AP
+AP Transformation: 5 Ways to Lead Change in Accounts Payable

-According to research from McKinsey and Company, 70% of all transformations fail.
+According to research from McKinsey & Company, 70% of all transformations fail.
 But it doesn’t have to be that way…

 The biggest hurdle to overcome is fear.
 Fear of the unknown is something that can freeze an employee in their tracks.
 But being able to quantify, qualify, and explain the process of what is happening, why it’s happening, and how it will happen creates the vision for automation.
 One way to approach this is Total Quality Management (TQM).